10 Best Veterinary Pharmacology Books

 Integrating the Book Into Your Workflow

 Think about where and when you will reach for the book.
 A handbook kept near the surgery prep area should have a durable cover and tab-friendly organization.
 A textbook used for evening study should be comfortable to hold and clearly divided into digestible chapters.
 If you are a student on externship, a compact paperback or spiral-bound guide that fits in a scrub pocket or backpack may be more practical than a heavy hardcover.
-The best choice is the one you will actually use when the moment arises.
+The best choice is the one you will actually use when the moment arrives.

 Final Recommendation